Staff

 Having grown up in the Midwest, some of Ella’s (she/her) favorite memories from growing up include looking out the windows and watching hummingbirds fly around her garden.
 Since then, she’s always been passionate about nature, the outdoors, and conservation.
 These passions then led her to move to Washington for undergrad at the University of Puget Sound, where she studied Business, focusing on nonprofit work.
 Ella joins the team to assist the Development Team in all things fundraising.
 When not working, you can find Ella indulging in some of her other passions: reading, taking long walks, listening to music, exploring local restaurants, or cooking vegan meals of her own.

-ASK ME ABOUT: My membership status, making changes to my address, email or phone, donation receipts
+ASK ME ABOUT: Volunteer opportunities, your membership status, making changes to your address, email or phone, donation receipts

 Sarah Hankins